 Make in India campaign and the emergence of domestic players is expected to boost the 3D printer market in India to $79 million by 2021, forecasts a report by market researcher 6Wresearch.

-Amongst all 3D printing technologies, Fused Deposition Modelling (FDM) technology based 3D printers dominates the overall market.
+Amongst all 3D printing technologies, Fused Deposition Modelling (FDM) technology-based 3D printers dominate the overall market.
 Low cost and ease of availability of these printers have led to the bulk of market revenues.
 In the industrial application, 3D printers face a major challenge from CNC machines (used for modeling), which cost much less than 3D printers in India, thus increasing reluctance among the buyers to opt for 3D printers.
-However, with the expected price decline, increasing market awareness, coupled with major transformation such as easier design capabilities, compatibility for mass production and manufacturing of large format objects, India's 3D printer market is likely to witness healthy growth in the near future, the report said.
+However, with the expected price decline, increasing market awareness, coupled with major transformation such as easier design capabilities, compatibility for mass production, and manufacturing of large format objects, India's 3D printer market is likely to witness healthy growth in the near future, the report said.

-Globally established players, such as Stratasys, 3D Systems and Optomec, are gradually making their footprints in India, through partnerships and alliances with India based technology firms.
-Other major global players in 3D printing market include Sintermask (Fabbster), 3D Systems, Leapfrog and Flashforge.
+Globally established players, such as Stratasys, 3D Systems, and Optomec, are gradually making their footprints in India, through partnerships and alliances with India based technology firms.
+Other major global players in the 3D printing market include Sintermask (Fabbster), 3D Systems, Leapfrog, and Flashforge.

-Major players active in Indian 3D printing market (including manufacturers and distributors) include Altem Technologies, Imaginarium, Brahma 3, KCbots, 3Ding (REDD Robotics) and JGroup Robotics.
+Major players active in the Indian 3D printing market (including manufacturers and distributors) include Altem Technologies, Imaginarium, Brahma 3, KCbots, 3Ding (REDD Robotics), and JGroup Robotics.

 Media Courtesy : CIO